 - Lab 3: the lab and the worksheet 3 points (since there's no class the next monday, this will be due tuesday).

 - Lab4 - in class exercise looking at different sensors.
-Due at the end of class.
+Due on friday of week 3 (not the next monday).
 2 points.